remykarem/remykarem.github.io/books-src/system-design-book/src/preface.md

 * Semantics of X — rules governing X, what is **guaranteed**, what is **not guaranteed**
 * Regression — a previously acceptable behaviour has gotten worse
 * Latent bug
-* Interface symmetry in API design, CRUD symmetry
+* resource Interface symmetry in API design, CRUD symmetry
 * Resource discoverability

 ---